63ek/Qoppa/README.md

 ## Instructions

-Create banner or textual informer with `id="qoppa"` and text like this
+Create informer with text like this

     Select spelling error with your mouse and press Shift+Q